Skip to main content

 getLCP(console.log);

 The data from the user timings API can be collected for all your users and sent to an analyzing tool, such as Google Analytics.
-From there, you will get a crystal clear image of how your site is performing for your user base, and you can get valuable information in reports by correlating measured frontend performance with things like conversion rate.
+From there, you will get a crystal clear image of how your site is performing for your user base.
+You can also get valuable information in reports by correlating measured frontend performance with things like conversion rate.

 Frontend performance monitoring is crucial as it ensures users receive a seamless experience when interacting with web applications.
 Monitoring needs have surged with the increasing complexity of modern websites and applications.
 Downtime or performance degradation can have severe consequences, making frontend monitoring indispensable.

-There are several performance monitoring tools tailored for frontend web applications, and Google Lighthouse is one of them.
-It doesn't just stop at performance monitoring, however.
-With it, you can conduct audits that cut across several dimensions like performance, accessibility, SEO, and even best practices for progressive web apps.
+There are several performance monitoring tools tailored for front-end web applications, and Google Lighthouse is one of them.
+However, it doesn't stop at performance monitoring.
+With it, you can conduct audits that cover several dimensions, such as performance, accessibility, SEO, and even best practices for progressive web apps.

-We should mention Pingdom and Sematext as well.
+We should also mention Pingdom and Sematext.
 Pingdom offers uptime monitoring with features like SSL and real-user monitoring with customizable alerts and detailed performance reporting.
 Sematext provides a comprehensive suite of monitoring tools with features like real-time alerts, support for major frameworks, and unified log management.

 Installing and configuring performance monitoring tools usually follows a standard procedure, although specifics might vary based on the tool.